Refining BlueBox for Reliability and Scalability

 4 months

-Reviewing customer support inquiries revealed recurring patterns that pointed to system-level reliability gaps rather than isolated interface issues.
+// Reviewing customer support inquiries revealed recurring themes that pointed to broader system-level issues rather than isolated interface problems.
+These patterns informed three focus areas that guided subsequent design efforts.

 30+%